gayverjr/opencap/README.md

 and our [tutorial](https://gayverjropencap.readthedocs.io/en/latest/tutorial.html) to help get you started.

 ## OpenCAP (command line version)
 Compiling OpenCAP requires installing all of our [dependencies](#Dependencies).
-See our [documentation](https://gayverjr.github.io/opencap/) for more details.
 Assuming these are all installed in locations visible to CMake, installation can proceed as follows:

 ### Basic steps
+These steps have been tested on MacOS 10.13-10.15, and on Centos7.

 First clone the git repo